 7. Chinese Evergreen Plant

-Chinese evergreen plant comes in different colors and is a very beautiful indoor house plant.
-Chinese evergreen plants thrive in medium to low light conditions or indirect sunlight.
-You can place this plant anywhere indoors, and you should make sure that the plant receives warm temperatures and humid conditions.
+The Chinese evergreen plant comes in different colours and is a very beautiful indoor house plant.
+They can blossom in medium to low light, that is, in indirect sunlight.
+You can place this plant anywhere indoors, and make sure that the plant receives warm temperatures and humid conditions.
 Remember to let a couple of inches of the top soil dry out in between waterings.

 How To Take Care Of Indoor Plants: Chinese Evergreen Plant